 The work we do is organised and monitored by a Departmental Board.
 This is chaired by the Permanent Secretary and includes:

-- Deputy Secretary, Cynthia Smith
+- Deputy Secretary, Maggie Smith

 - Fergus Devitt (Director Sport, Museums and Recreation)